Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

 • Enterprise (custom): Higher concurrency, team features, and dedicated support.

-One caveat: the prompt-based pricing means heavy users might burn through allocations quickly.
-If you are the type who leans on AI for every function and refactor, do the math before committing.
+One important caveat: the prompt-based quota means you need to be somewhat deliberate about usage.
+If you are the type who fires off requests for every small task, do the math before committing.

 Setting Up Z.ai GLM Coding Plan